 Some intended parents prefer to be involved only for major medical events, such as embryo transfer and birth.
-Many others want to be intimately involved in the pregnancy and attend many of their surrogate’s appointments and procedures or spend time with their surrogate socially.
+Many others want to be intimately involved in the pregnancy and spend time with their surrogate socially.
 Surrogates and intended parents sometimes develop an intense and lifelong bond, and almost all of them remain in contact in some fashion after the birth.

 Whatever kind of relationship you are looking for, NWSC is careful to match intended parents and surrogates who have similar goals and expectations.

 The West Coast and Colorado are uniquely welcoming and progressive regions of the United States.
 Many of our surrogates are eager to work with LGBT couples or individuals, and wish to help you grow your family.
 In 2018, approx. 65% of our intended parents were gay.

 While some surrogacy agencies accept intended parents who are medically able to experience pregnancy, NWSC works only with intended parents who are physically unable to carry a pregnancy or have been advised against it by their doctor.

-Depending on your particular needs and expectations, finding the right surrogate for you might happen in a few months or it may take longer.
+Depending on your particular needs and expectations, the time it takes to find the right surrogate fluctuates.
 Please contact us for an estimate of how long it may take to find you a surrogate based on when you sign up.